Mullinx/sglinkies/README.md

-# sglinkies
+# SGLinkies
-adds handy links to steamgifts.com top-menu and footer
+<< Adds handy links to steamgifts.com top-menu, footer and inner-pages >>

-this scripts adds links to pages and threads that unfortunately are hidden or buried in the forums. it's very simple since i have little idea on how to make userscripts... it's just a convenience add-on with shortcuts.
+This scripts adds links pointing to pages and threads that unfortunately are hidden or buried in the forums.
+It's very simple since I have little idea on how to make userscripts... it's just a convenience add-on with shortcuts.

 ### [Download](https://github.com/Mullinx/sglinkies/blob/6aa37052deda4f4201a001ba7a2ab2a3407c9f4a/sglinkies.js)

-**it adds elements in these menu/places:**
+**It will add elements in these menu/places:**

-### giveaway menu
-- hidden giveaways config
-- bundle list

-### discussions menu
+### Giveaway Menu
-- **useful threads**
-- find id
+- Hidden Giveaways
-- list cv
+- Bundle List

-- list banned games
+### Discussions Menu
+- Find User by Steam ID
-- sg addons
+- List CV
+- List of Banned Games
-- zelgh puzzling
+- SG Add-ons
+- Zelghadis' Guide to Puzzling

-### user menu
+### User Menu
-- whitelist
+- Whitelist
-- blacklist
+- Blacklist

-### footer links
+### Footer Links
+- Regions
-- regions
+-
 ---

 ### TODO
-- add shortcuts inside pages ()
+- Add shortcuts inside pages ()
-- add more menu links :3
+- Add more menu links :3